Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 - **Bool** - Stores a single-byte boolean value.
 In ASCII mode its `name=bool:1` and in Binary mode it's a single byte.

 - **String** - An ASCII encoded string.
-While in ASCII mode strings are stored as `name=string:value`.
+While in ASCII mode, strings are stored as `name=string:value`.
 In Binary mode, strings are NULL terminated.

 - **Vec3** - A three component vector, mainly used to store positional data.
 The ASCII mode format is `name=vec3:1.0 1.0 1.0`.
-In Binary mode the three components of the vector are stored in a series of 12 bytes.
+In Binary mode the three components of the vector are stored in series, which equals to a total size of 12 bytes.

 - **Color** - A 32-bit color value stored as BGRA.
 In ASCII mode the color is stored as `name=color:255 255 255 255` while in Binary mode it's just 4 raw bytes.